prometheusWaluigi/gaslit-af_variant_analysis/README.md

 *   `clinical_variants.csv` (if `--clinical-data` is provided): Variants annotated with clinical significance.
 *   `clinical_summary.json` (if `--clinical-data` is provided): Summary of clinical findings.

+### Direct Analysis Outputs

+The direct analysis pipeline generates a more structured set of outputs:

+*   **Per-VCF Analysis Directory**: For each analyzed VCF file, a directory is created (e.g., `analysis_results/direct_sample1.vcf`) containing:
+    *   `system_analysis.json`: Detailed JSON with system counts, percentages, and gene mappings
+    *   `gene_counts.csv`: CSV file with gene-level variant counts and system assignments
+    *   `system_distribution.html/.png`: Interactive and static visualizations of variant distribution across biological systems
+    *   `system_distribution_pie.html/.png`: Pie chart representation of system distribution
+    *   `top_genes.html/.png`: Bar chart of the top genes by variant count

+*   **Combined Report**: When using the full pipeline or `generate_combined_report.py`:
+    *   `gaslit_af_combined_report.html`: A comprehensive HTML report that integrates results from all analyzed VCF files
+    *   Interactive tabs for each sample
+    *   Summary tables comparing variant counts and distributions across samples
+    *   Embedded visualizations for each sample
+    *   System-level comparisons and gene-level details

 ## Development & Testing

 *   Tests are located in the `tests/` directory and use `pytest`.